 When you first begin taking cannabis, whether it be ingested or inhaled, you will only require very small doses to realize the effects.
-But then, as your cannabis use becomes more regular, your body will begin to build up its tolerance meaning that more cannabinoids are required to provide the same effects.
+But then, with more regular use, your body will begin to build up its cannabis tolerance meaning that more cannabinoids are required to provide the same effects.

 What is Cannabis Tolerance?

 Cannabis tolerance is the term used for our bodies becoming resistant to the effects of cannabinoids.
 Occasional users, such as weekend tokers, may not experience an increase in their tolerance level but regular users will slowly see their tolerance increase.